 This is a bit outside the immediate city centre so you’ll want to take public transport to get here.
 There are a number of bus and tram routes that pass nearby.

 Sea Life Helsinki is open every day of the week year round, and hours vary depending on the day you visit.
-There’s a fee to enter, and it’s included on the Helsinki Card.
+There’s a fee to enter.
 You can see full pricing and opening hours on the official website here.

 Taking a Sauna (pronounced Sow-nuh in Finland) is one of the most typically Finnish things you can do when in Helsinki.
 People in this part of the world have been spending time in sauna style environments as far back as 7000BC, with the sauna involved in many aspects of Finnish life, from birth to death.